 The Bottom Line

-The IRS has gradually stepped up its enforcement efforts over the past five years.
+The IRS has gradually stepped up its enforcement efforts on tax consequences over the past five years.
 While warning letters have been common over the past two years, there are signs that the agency is gearing up to enforce tax laws in 2020 and 2021 with the solicitation of private contractors experienced with blockchain analysis.